-If you’ve never thought about it before.
-If not, and this might be tough to hear, you’re not going to live forever.
+If you’ve never thought about it before—and this might be tough to hear—you’re not going to live forever.

 Maybe you’ll live to a ripe old age and pass peacefully in your sleep.
 Maybe you’ll be mowed down by a runaway bus on your way to work tomorrow.
-No matter how it happens the results are the same.
+No matter how it happens, the results are the same.
 Dead is dead, and it is one thing we all have in common.

-We have oodles of ceremonies and traditions to lament those who have passed, but when the last mourner has left the building and the caterers are packing up the uneaten quiche we can’t help but wonder about two things:
+We have oodles of ceremonies and traditions to lament those who have passed, but when the last mourner has left the building and the caterers are packing up the uneaten quiche, we can’t help but wonder about two things:

 - Who gets all my stuff when I’m gone?

-The idea that someday we simply won’t exist anymore is hard to stomach.
+The idea that someday we won’t exist anymore is hard to stomach.
 Most cultures hold on to some kind of hope that we live on after we die, but the form in which we persist varies depending on who you ask.

 There are countless theories about what happens to us when our corporeal bodies cease to function.
-Where do we go when we die, why do we so need to cling to the notion that life will go on beyond the grave, and who is right anyway?
+Where do we go when we die?
+Why do we so need to cling to the notion that life will go on beyond the grave, and who is right anyway?

-Nobody really knows, of course, but some people seem to have ideas.
+Nobody knows, of course, but some people seem to have ideas.
 So, buck up!
 Death may not be the end, at least if any of the theories presented here are true.

 It’s unfortunate that the major religions and philosophies of the world can’t agree on what happens beyond the grave.
-Until they do please choose your afterlife option from the list below:
+Until they do, please choose your afterlife option from the list below.

-Heaven or Hell
+Heaven or Hell?

 Heaven can take many forms, depending on the belief system, but it’s always pretty awesome.
 You want to go to Heaven, of course, so if you believe in it you’re likely to live your life in such a way that you conform to whatever rules your belief system has imposed on you.

-On the other hand, by account of most major religions, getting into Heaven is hard work.
+On the other hand, by the account of most major religions, getting into Heaven is hard work.
 Some belief systems are super harsh about the kind of life you need to live to make it into Heaven, so much so that it seems like most of us are doomed.

 If you believe in Heaven you also have to worry about that other place: Hell.
 You know, where all the folks who haven’t been so good in their lives are tossed.
 You really have to watch your step, or else you’re cast down into eternal torment for your failures.